qwekulynx/app_project1/README.md

 # app_project1

-this repo conains code for deployment the company's application.
+this repo contains code for deployment of the company's application.
 Below are the deployments steps: